 @CreatedBy

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @CreatedBy property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

 Annotation examples: